Have you got a problem or complaint about the NRS?

 - Email: tio@tio.com.au

-- Web: www.tio.com.au(Opens in a new tab/window)
+- Web: www.tio.com.au(Opens in a new tab/window)(Opens in a new tab/window)

 - Post: PO Box 276 Collins Street West, Melbourne Vic 8007.

 - If your complaint is not covered by the responsibilities of the TIO, you can contact the Australian Consumer and Competition Commission (ACCC) or the Office of Fair Trading in your State or Territory.
-The ACCC can provide advice to consumers and businesses about their rights and obligations under the Trade Practices Act 1974; and can assist in resolving a dispute by directing parties to appropriate complaints resolution options.
-The consumer protection work of the ACCC complements that of the State and Territory Offices of Fair Trading which administer similar legislation within each state or territory.
+The ACCC can provide advice to consumers and businesses about their rights and obligations under the Competition and Consumer Act 2010; and can help resolve disputes by directing parties to appropriate complaints resolution options.

 Details for contacting the ACCC: